 Go to: https://tinyurl.com/ltowa56 His poster is number 40 under the topic: Carbon Prices,Emissions Trading, Other Climate Policies & Investment Decisions.
 His paper was originally titled, The effect of COP 15 (Copenhagen 2009) on the US Wind Industry.
 The original title would have made for a very brief paper.

 Michael had a good time in Warsaw and afterward in Krakow.
 In Krakow he ate a real Polish sausage (with grilled onions, but with no American French Fries).
 Michael’s total automobile travel distance from Paris to Warsaw to Krakow and back to Paris was 4,000 km (2,400 US miles).

-During October 2002, Michael was an Invited Professor at the Ecole Supériere de Affairs (ESA), Université Pierre Mendès France (Grenoble-II), France http://www.iae-grenoble.fr/
+During October 2002, Michael was an Invited Professor at the Ecole Supériere de Affairs (ESA), Université Pierre Mendès France (now, the Université Grenoble Alpes) France http://www.iae-grenoble.fr/

-With a French friend, he eat a Foie Gras Pizza.
+In Grenoble, he and a French friend eat a Foie Gras Pizza.
 He was surprised to find that it was a Chicago style deep dish Foie Gras Pizza.